 Calgary Conservative MP for Calgary Signal Hill travelled to Palm Desert, California twice since March to address “essential house maintenance issues,” according to his office.
 That sounded a lot like a now-former Saskatchewan Party cabinet minister, who visited Palm Springs, California over the holidays to finalize the sale of a home.
 The former MLA called it an “error in judgment.”

 Some United Conservative Party MLAs left Alberta on flights, including the now-former cabinet minister for Grande Prairie who flew to Hawaii and an MLA for Lesser Slave Lake who flew to Mexico.
 While three other Alberta MLAs travelled to the U.S.

 Quebec Liberal MNA for Mont-Royal–Outremont went to Barbados.
 The Liberal Leader for Quebec told a radio station she discouraged the MNA from going but should have forbidden him.
 MNA for Saint-Jérôme of the Coalition Avenir Québec visited his spouse in Peru, whom he said he had not seen for almost a year.

+If citizens could recall their elected representatives out of office, public outrage would be taken much more seriously.
 As voters decide what they think of this, one thing is for sure: hypocrisy is the hardest virus to shake.

 Lee Harding is Research Associate with the Frontier Centre for Public Policy.